 Clinton has said she believes the reopening of her case contributed to her defeat, and many of her supporters agree.
 Although it is hard to quantify the effect on the election, it is clear that a report in the Daily Mail led to Weiner's guilty plea and prison sentence.

 Our original post from Oct.
-28 follows:
+28, has been updated below:

-I wrote in August about the way British tabloids influence election coverage here in the States, but this is next-level stuff.
+I wrote in August 2016 about the way British tabloids influence election coverage here in the States, but this is next-level stuff.
 It is one thing to revive conspiracy theories about the death of Bill Clinton administration counsel Vince Foster; it is another to spur FBI action that rocks the race less than two weeks before Election Day.